Universal-Ads/universal-ads-sdk-python/README.md

 ## Authentication

-The SDK uses ECDSA-based request signing for secure API access.
+The SDK uses request signing for secure API access.
 Each request is signed with your private key and includes:

-- API key identification
-- Timestamp for request freshness
-- ECDSA signature for request integrity
-- SDK identification headers for logging

-## SDK Identification

-The SDK automatically includes identification headers in all requests:
-- `x-sdk-version`: SDK version number
-- `x-sdk-source`: SDK source identifier

-These headers help the Universal Ads team identify SDK usage in API logs without requiring any backend changes.

 ## Requirements